Black Left-Pointing Triangle

 The black left-pointing triangle has the Unicode code point U+25C0.
 In HTML you can write it as ◀ or ◀.

-Does the black left-pointing triangle symbol work everywhere?
+Can I use the black left-pointing triangle symbol in HTML and CSS?

 Related symbols